Playbook and Tagbox.io are both modern, AI-powered DAM platforms designed to help teams organize and search visual media.

 • Clear progression from draft → review → final

-Instead of relying only on AI guesses, Playbook lets you set board rules to require specific fields or even auto-apply on upload.
-This allows teams to
+Instead of relying only on AI guesses, Playbook lets you set board rules to require specific fields or auto-apply them on upload.
+This allows teams to:

 • Maintain consistency across teams